About Dove Lake

 How to Book!

-Sessions of 24hrs or more must be booked in advance and paid for in full upon booking.
-Payment can be made over the telephone via a credit or debit card.
+Sessions must be booked in advance and paid for in full upon booking.
+Bookings can be made over the phone during office hours, or online via Swimbooker.

 All bookings are final; we are unable to offer refunds or change the dates of your session.